pomerium/pomerium/docs/docs/tcp/git.md

     ::::
     :::::

-1. Add the tunneled connection as a remote for your local repository:
+1. Clone the repository using the tunneled connection as a remote:

     ```bash
-    git remote add gitlab-tunneled ssh://git@127.0.0.1:2202/username/project-name
+    git clone ssh://git@127.0.0.1:2202/username/project-name
     ```

 Now when you first initiate a `pull`, `push`, or `fetch` command your web browser will open to authenticate and authorize the connection.